-In general, a Beneficiary that held all of its Units from January 1, 2017, through September 30, 2017, would calculate its allocable share of each Tax Item by multiplying the number of Units held by the Beneficiary by the Tax Item amount per Unit.
-Beneficiaries that acquired Units after January 1, 2017, or that sold Units before September 30, 2017, may have a different calculation.
-A Beneficiary's taxable income depends in part on the Beneficiary's tax basis in its Units (which information the Trust does not have) and thus its indirect tax basis in the Trust's assets; a Beneficiary that did not acquire its Units as of December 17, 2013, may have a different tax basis in its share of the Trust's assets than the tax basis used to determine the Tax Items set forth below.
-All Beneficiaries should seek advice from their own tax advisors based upon their particular circumstances as to the calculation of their allocable portion of Trust Tax Items.
+In general, a Beneficiary that held all of its Units for all of 2017 would calculate its allocable share of each Tax Item by multiplying the number of Units held by the Beneficiary by the Tax Item amount per Unit.
+Beneficiaries that acquired Units after January 1, 2017, or that sold Units before December 31, 2017, may have a different calculation.
+A Beneficiary's taxable income depends in part on the Beneficiary's tax basis in its Units (which information the Trust does not have) and thus its indirect tax basis in the Trust's assets.
+A Beneficiary that did not acquire its Units as of December 17, 2013, may have a different tax basis in its share of the Trust's assets than the tax basis used to determine the final 2017 Tax Items.
+All Beneficiaries should seek advice from their own tax advisors based upon their particular circumstances as to the calculation of their allocable portion of Trust Tax Items and the tax consequences arising from the cancellation of Units previously held by the Disputed Claims Reserve ("DCR") and the distribution of cash from the DCR to the Trust, as discussed below.

-Estimated Tax Worksheet for U.S. Federal Income Tax Purposes for Q3 and year-to-date 2017 is as follows :
+Tax Worksheet for U.S. Federal Income Tax Purposes for estimated Q4 and calendar year 2017 is as follows \: